earthly/earthly/docs/cloud/satellites/gha-runners.md

 {% hint style='warning' %}
 This feature is experimental.

-Not recommended for production usage since it might introduce breaking changes in the future.
+Not recommended for production usage yet, since it might introduce breaking changes in the future.

 Feedback is welcome and much appreciated!